tucker01/jenkins-nvm-agent/README.md

 - `build-essential` - Enables the image to install and run NPM packages that require a C compiler.
 - `expect` - Enables the image to respond to terminal prompts.
 Useful for things such as logging into an npm registry for automatic publishing.
 - `maven` &amp; `ca-certificates-java` - Enables the image to contact maven central using the proper ssl certificates

+## Docker run with CLI arguments
+See branch `run_cli_args` for the version of the image that allows passing the Node.js version as a CLI argument on `docker run` rather than env vars.